 Our team members are an eclectic group from a variety of backgrounds and professions.
 There is no particular individual that is drawn to search and rescue work.
 Over half of our members come from Information Technology, engineering or sales/business owner’s backgrounds.
-Another 15% have a background in administration, supervision or education.
+Some have a background in administration, supervision or education.
 The remainder of the team has a background as commercial drivers, contractors or firefighters.
 Our team is fortunate that many employers understand the service we provide to the community and often accommodate our need to respond during working hours.
 We are an amazing cross section!
-Only 15% of our team is currently retired with only 8% joining BCSAR after retirement.
+Only 15% of our team is currently retired.
 The other 85% juggle the demands of work, family and BCSAR.
-We all feel a sincere desire to serve our community with 42% of our team is native to Butte County.
+We all feel a sincere desire to serve our community.

-In terms of demographics, our “average” search and rescue member is 48 years old; the youngest member is 24, the most “seasoned” is 72.
-Odds are you will meet a male, but 15% of our team is female.
-Only two members of our team respond as a couple.
+In terms of demographics, our “average” search and rescue member is 48 years old; the youngest member is 21, the most “seasoned” is 72.
+Odds are you will meet a male, but 20% of our team is female.

 If you’re looking for experience, our team currently has over 200 years of experience with 10 team members having more than 10 years of participation.
 We are constantly looking for new members who have the time and desire to help!